-Yes it was June of 2018 when I left the job that I truly enjoyed at Tangerine Investments and moved to my new life-work stage.
+Yes it was June of 2018 when I left the job that I truly enjoyed working at Tangerine Investments and moved to my new life-work stage.
 You can call it semi-retirement or freelance writing and blogging.
 The main distinction is that that I work for myself and no longer have to drive to ‘the office’ in the morning.

 I did write on this in May of 2018 when I had handed in my resignation.
 Here’s Saying Goodbye to your pay cheque, it ain’t easy.
 In that article for Seeking Alpha I discussed that growing trend of retirement by design.
 We can design our own life and how we even make monies.
 We don’t have to sprint to the retirement finish line, we might slow down a few miles before the end of that marathon and stroll the rest of the way.
 We might even keep a nice balance of work with a purpose in concert with plenty of leisure time through most of our retirement years.
 We don’t have to stop ‘work’ just because we ‘retire’.
 Yes most everything needs to be in quotes or have an asterisk when we design our new life.